-- A greenhouse will maintain warmer temperatures in the summer, so you can grow vegetables better suited to hotter climates.
+- A greenhouse will maintain warmer temperatures in the summer so that you can grow vegetables better suited to hotter climates.

 - Greenhouses also help to extend your growing season by giving you a warmer growing space in the spring and fall.

-- And in the winter, a greenhouse gives you a perfect little microclimate to keep plants sheltered from the worst of the winter weather!
+- In the winter, a greenhouse gives you a perfect little microclimate to keep plants sheltered from the worst of the winter weather!

 And if you are lucky enough to get some summer sun, the temperature inside the greenhouse will quickly heat up too!

-So, if you’re considering whether a greenhouse is a worthwhile investment, we’d say it is!
-And using it all year round means it will pay for itself even quicker.
+So, if you’re considering whether a greenhouse is worthwhile, we’d say it is!
+And using it all year round means it will pay for itself even more quickly.

 These dropping temperatures mean that if you live in a zone prone to temperatures below freezing, you will not be able to grow plants that are sensitive to frost in the winter in a greenhouse.